Bring UX, architecture, and resource optimization to the forefront when building and validating your applications

 In general, it’s best to decouple the graphical user interface (GUI) logic from the system or backend logic, as it keeps the front-end isolated from any churn or changes in hardware or peripherals.
 To do so, you must adopt some form of glue logic, or communication pattern, that moves data back and forth between the system model and the GUI model.

-Whatever your glue logic approach, it's critical that your smartwatch GUI development framework supports a clear and maintainable separation between the front-end and back-end.
+Whatever your glue logic approach, it's critical that your smartwatch UI design development framework supports a clear and maintainable separation between the front-end and back-end.
 Too often, developers hope to achieve better performance on MPU/MCU platforms by sacrificing a clean architecture in favor of bundling everything together into a monolithic app.
 This leads to development and maintenance issues, as small changes require big efforts to implement and test.

 Smartwatch usability and UX aren’t the same as they are for phones and tablets.
 There’s less screen real estate and less room for power-intensive GUI elements like videos and animations.

 This blog covers the top UX considerations for smartwatches, including screen size, CPU capabilities, and power efficiency.

 Getting the most out of the smartwatch interface design platform’s capabilities requires understanding how memory and graphics work together.
 On first glance, a high-resolution image may provide the ideal UX but it could also require expensive CPU cycles and RAM space to decode and push to the screen.
 Similarly, a small animation effect between screen transitions may delight the user but it could also take up memory that you don’t have to spare.

 Here are some blogs we’ve written to learn more about these concepts, and ways to determine which options for memory and graphics are right for you: